 It was February in NZ, the third trimester of summer.

-Vibrant green grass flanked by lush trees that had benefited from good rain and warm sunshine surround our home, their roots buried in the warm earth.
-Birds singing incessantly to express their delight at the abundance of a bountiful summer.
+Vibrant green grass flanked by lush trees that had benefited from good rain and warm sunshine surrounded our home, their roots buried in the warm earth and the birds sang incessantly to express their delight at the abundance of a bountiful summer.

-They looked very happy clustered together as if in a family group.
-We didn’t have the heart to break them up and shift them around so we left them exactly where they decided to surface.
+They looked very happy clustered together as if in a family group so we didn’t have the heart to break them up or shift them around so we left them exactly where they decided to surface.

-Of course they didn't take root directly in line with the stakes we had set up from the previous year but that's ok.
-We decided to work with them and move the stakes to accommodate their birth place and allow them to bloom where they were planted by their parents.
+As would be expected of such arrivals, who had planted themselves, they didn't take root directly in line with the stakes we had set up from the previous year but that's ok , hence we decided to work with them by moving the stakes to accommodate their birth place, allowing them to bloom where they were planted.

 The presence of our little self sown tomatoes reminded me of how we like to rip out and rearrange everything so that it fits in with our idea of how it should be, in preference to allowing life to show up in its natural state and to work with what comes to pass.

 Bloom where we are planted.
 The natural world knows how to access this phenomenon, it's we humans who struggle with wanting everything our way in our time or else.